 What services do you provide?

-The following services are provided: Acute injuries and illness care, allergy injections, blood pressure monitoring, chronic illness care, gynecology exams, immunizations, laboratory services, physical exams, pregnancy testing, STD testing, treatment & education, smoking cessation, travel clinic and more.
+Examples: acute injuries and illness care; allergy injections; blood pressure monitoring; chronic illness care; gynecology exams; immunizations; laboratory services; physical exams; pregnancy testing; STD testing, treatment & education; smoking cessation.

 Who works in Health Services?